vedantvdeshmukh/HTML/readme.md

-This is practice or revision version of locaal repo same as copy all things not the content but doing the theory same
+This is practice or revision version of local repo which is private & same as all things not the content but doing the theory same